When Eva was born, the lump on her back was easy to miss — it was small, about the size of a quarter.

 Surgery to remove lipomas and free a tethered spinal cord

 On Oct.
-18, 2017, 10-month-old Eva was taken to an operating room at Children’s Hospital of Philadelphia, where Dr. Chen performed surgery to free Eva’s spinal cord, and Jesse Taylor, MD, Chief of the Division of Plastic and Reconstructive Surgery, removed two of the lipomas.
+18, 2017, 10-month-old Eva was taken to an operating room at Children’s Hospital of Philadelphia, where Dr. Chen performed surgery to free Eva’s spinal cord, and Jesse Taylor, MD, Chief of the Division of Plastic, Reconstructive and Oral Surgery, removed two of the lipomas.
 Because Eva was so young, Dr. Taylor wanted to give her body several months to recover before he removed the third.

 The 3 1/2-hour surgery went smoothly, and after two days at CHOP, Eva went home.